The Car Making a Left Turn Is Not Always Liable for an Accident

 We should not automatically assume that fault lies with the driver making the left-hand turn.
 There may be evidence that places fault with other drivers, such as:

 The car going straight through the intersection was speeding.
 Without credible witnesses, this situation can be difficult to prove on your own.
 However, a top-rated personal injury attorney can collect and present the evidence needed to prove that the other party was speeding.

 The car going straight through the intersection ran a red light or stop sign.
-If the other driver breaks a traffic law, such as running a red light or a stop sign, and this violation causes the accident, a court may not hold the driver left-hand turning driver responsible.
-It is interesting to note that, while 93 percent of drivers who participated in a survey conducted by the AAA Foundation for Traffic Safety said that it’s unacceptable to travel through a red light if it’s possible to stop safely, 36 percent reported doing so in the past 30 days.
+If the other driver breaks a traffic law, such as running a red light or a stop sign, and this violation causes the accident, a court may not hold the left-hand turning driver responsible.
+It is interesting to note that, while ninety-three percent of drivers who participated in a survey conducted by the AAA Foundation for Traffic Safety said that it is unacceptable to travel through a red light if it is possible to stop safely, thirty-six percent reported doing so in the past 30 days.

 The other driver operated his or her vehicle illegally or while distracted.
 Driving while distracted is dangerous, illegal, and can often result in catastrophic accidents and injuries.
 Diverting one’s focus while navigating intersections, even for just a few seconds, from the visual, manual, and cognitive attention that driving demands can cause harm to other motorists, pedestrians, and cyclists.
 The most common form of distraction is cell phone use.
 Although California law permits the use of hands-free devices for drivers over the age of 18, it remains illegal to drive while holding and operating a handheld cell phone or other electronic wireless communications device.
 Drivers under the age of 18 are not permitted to use any electronic communication device, even if it is hands-free.